dpalatynski/Master-Thesis/README.md

 <img src="https://github.com/dpalatynski/Master-Thesis/blob/main/results/plots/figure4_11.jpg">

 To better understand what has been done in these simulations, let us consider a graph below, in which we can see the same simulations but for a higher value of $p$.
 For lower probability $p < 0.29$, magnetization stabilizes at a high level, which reflects the situation when the final number of electric vehicles has been reached in the society and then it is impossible to enlarge a number of them.
 This situation blocks the diffusion of innovation on a specific level.
-However, increasing the value of $p$ such that p ∈ (0.29, 0.35) makes few trajectories crawl to their stable point.
+However, increasing the value of $p$ such that $p ∈ (0.29, 0.35)$ makes few trajectories crawl to their stable point.
 For all these values of the probability $p$ there are intersections with trajectories in which the probability of independence is higher. <br> <br>

 <img src="https://github.com/dpalatynski/Master-Thesis/blob/main/results/plots/figure4_12.jpg">